afrid0315/aws-azure-devops-interview_questions/linux-interview-questions-ans.md

 #### 87. What are System calls?
 **Answer.** System calls are functions provided by the operating system that enable applications to request services from the kernel, such as file I/O, process creation, and network communication.
 These calls provide a controlled interface between user-level programs and the underlying hardware, allowing processes to perform privileged operations in a secure manner.
 Examples include open(), read(), write(), and fork().

-#### 88. Explain the importance of inodes.
+#### 88. What is inode or Explain the importance of inodes.
-**Answer.** Inodes(Index Nodes) are essential data structures that store critical information about files, enable efficient file access, and contribute to the organization and structure of the file system.
+**Answer.** An inode, short for index node, is a data structure in a file system that stores information about a file or a directory.
+It includes metadata such as file permissions, ownership, size, and pointers to the actual data blocks on the disk.
+Inodes enable the operating system to manage and locate files efficiently.

 #### 89. I have disk space available but the file is not getting created.
 Why?
 **Answer.**